trozler/pifinder/README.md

 - `nCycles` needs to be in the range `[1, 100,000]`.

-  - 1M cycles per worker should be more than enough for the series to converge.
-  - e.g When `nCycles = 1`, the series succesfully find the first 4 terms of pi.
+  - The series converges quickly, e.g. `nCycles = 1`, the series succesfully find the first 4 terms of pi.

 - `nDigits` needs to be in the range `[1, 100,000]`.
-  - NOTE: Using 3 worker nodes, it takes around 5 minutes to calculate the first 1M digits of pi.
-But I don't wan't to pay for that.
+  - Using 3 worker nodes, it takes around 5 minutes to calculate the first 1M digits of pi.
+But computation is not free!

 ### Architecture

 #### How to run

-The project uses serverless an open source framework that creates a simple way to deploy and manage serverless functions on the cloud.
+The project uses [serverless](https://www.serverless.com/) an open source framework that creates a simple way to deploy and manage serverless functions on the cloud.

 1. Install serverless.

 ```
 npm install -g serverless